-

 How it could happen to you

-Fraudsters might get hold of your card details by
+Fraudsters might get your card details by:

-• Stealing your card
+• Stealing your card and using it contactlessly or online.

-Once they’ve got this information, they can
+Once they’ve got this information, they can:

-• Buy things with your money
+• Buy with your money.

 How to protect yourself